 Cockapoos are one of the most popular crossbreed dogs and pets in general.
 They come in a variety of sizes and coat colours and patterns.
 If you are considering getting a cockapoo as your next dog or even your first dog, it makes sense that you will want to learn as much as you can about this breed.
-In the following post, we will look at some of the most fascinating and fun facts about cockapoos.
+The following post will look at some of the most fascinating and fun facts about cockapoos.

 They Are (Almost) Hypoallergenic

 We must be clear and honest here.
 No dog breed is completely hypoallergenic.
-When it comes to choosing the right dog for people with allergies that are caused by dog hair or dander, cockapoos are a smart choice.
+When choosing the right dog for people with allergies caused by dog hair or dander, cockapoos are an intelligent choice.
 Cockapoos lose a lot of hair and have less dander than other dog breeds, which not only helps anyone with allergies but also helps you to keep your house a lot cleaner.

 They Are Incredibly Intelligent

 As cockapoos are a crossbreed between cocker spaniels and poodles, both known to be intelligent breeds, they inherit that genetic tendency to be intelligent.
 This means they are very trainable.
 It doesn’t just mean they are mentally intelligent, but they are also emotionally intelligent, so they make great companions.

 Many experts will tell you that cockapoos are much healthier than their cocker spaniel or poodle parents.
 This is because cockapoos do not share many of the most common genetic conditions that poodles and cocker spaniels suffer from.

 They Are Sociable, Dependable and Very Affectionate

 A cockapoo is a good choice if you are looking for a warm and affectionate dog that wants to be around people and other animals.
 Cockapoos love to be where everyone else in the household is – whether sitting in front of the television at the end of the day or outside on walks and other adventures.